Rocky River Regional Wastewater Treatment Plant

 Rocky River Regional Wastewater Treatment Plant Capacity Expansion

-The Rocky River Regional Wastewater Treatment Plant (RRRWWTP) is a two stage 26.5 MGD biological wastewater treatment facility that is owned and operated by the Water and Sewer Authority of Cabarrus County (WSACC).
-The facility serves a thriving area north of Charlotte, including the cities of Concord and Kannapolis, the towns of Harrisburg and Mt.
+The facility serves a thriving area north and east of Charlotte, including the cities of Concord and Kannapolis, the towns of Harrisburg and Mt.
 Pleasant, and Cabarrus County.
 The staff performs all functions related to the facility including operations and maintenance, laboratory analysis, and industrial and groundwater monitoring.
-The recently upgraded plant uses a 95% pure-oxygen activated sludge biological process, and an upgraded disinfection system that uses sodium hypochlorite for disinfection, eliminating gaseous chlorine designated as extremely hazardous by EPA and OSHA.
-An upgraded sludge processing system was completed in 1995.
-This system included high solids centrifuges for dewatering, high pressure pumps (originally developed for pumping concrete) for conveying dewatered sludge, and afterburner/wet electrostatic precipitator scrubbing for the incinerator stack gases.
+The recently upgraded plant uses a combination of pure oxygen and pressurized air from high-speed turbo blowers in the activated sludge biological process.
+The activated sludge process is a biological system designed to remove contaminants from incoming wastewater.
+The plant also includes a disinfection system that uses sodium hypochlorite for disinfection.
+Gravity thickeners, high solids centrifuges for dewatering, high pressure pumps (originally developed for pumping concrete) for conveying dewatered sludge, and a multi-hearth furnace are used for solids processing.
+The gas from the multi-hearth furnace is treated using a quencher, electrostatic precipitator, and sulfur dioxide scrubber.

 Muddy Creek Wastewater Treatment Plant